State law · Virginia

 Bike lanes and multi-use paths

 Per the PFB Virginia handout: "Electric bicycles may be ridden on bicycle lanes and multi-use paths where bicycles are permitted."
-This is a blanket statement covering all three classes — Virginia does NOT carve Class 3 out of multi-use paths the way most three-tier states do.
+That is the statewide default for all three classes — Virginia does not write a blanket Class 3 path ban into §46.2-904.1.

 Sidewalks